 The Learning Resource Center (LRC) is a space where Flagler students can obtain, free of charge, assistance from their peers and College faculty members in math, accounting, writing, the natural sciences, Spanish, reading, and study skills.

 It is located at the east end of the south breezeway (nearest Ponce de Leon Hall).
 Students may also utilize the Center as a quiet work and study space between classes.
-It is open Monday through Friday during the fall and spring semesters from 10:00 a.m. until 5:00 p.m., but each lab has its own particular hours.
-Students can check them at http://www.flagler.edu/lrc.
-For general information about the LRC, e-mail learning@flagler.edu.
+It is open Monday through Thursday during the fall and spring semesters from 10:00 a.m. until 5:00 p.m. and on Friday from 10:00 a.m. until 12:00 p.m., but each lab has its own particular hours.
+Students can check them at http://www/flagler.edu/lrc.